Finbarr12/finbarr12/README.md

 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
 - 👯 I’m currently open for work and employment opportunities (remote and relocation)
-- 💬 Ask me abou, React.js, Express.js,MongoDB,Nodejs, and API development.
+- 💬 Ask me about React.js, Express.js,MongoDB,Nodejs, and API development.
 - 📫 I am just one mail away - [ogbonnafinbarr at gmail dot com]
 - 😄 Pronouns: He's Happy 😄